CLARKTRY/PAPER-AI/README.md

 ## Who Can Apply?

-Passionate in empowering low-resource communities?
+Passionate in empowering marginalized communities?
 This competition is for you!

 We also warmly welcome highschool students, university students, researchers, innovators, and professionals from all disciplines.